Vanibels/NexusBot-legacy/README.md

 Here you will find all the information regarding data collection, usage, and the rules for using the Nexus Bot.

 ---

-*Links to these documents will be added here soon.*